-93. This new information represents significant new information relevant to environmental concerns associated with the challenged decision, therefore, Federal Defendants were required to prepare a supplemental EIS evaluating the environmental impacts of coal mining, transport, and burning associated with the Flat Canyon Lease before authorizing the sale and issuance of the Lease.

-94. Federal Defendants violated NEPA by failing to prepare a supplemental EIS that considered the new information and changed circumstance before authorizing and consenting to the Flat Canyon Lease.
-This failure was "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law," in violation of NEPA and the APA.
-5 U.S.C. §§ 706(1), (2)(A).
+- 105. This new information represents significant new information relevant to environmental concerns associated with the challenged decision.
+Both BLM and the Forest Service had not completed their respective "major federal actions" before the significant new information arose: the Forest Service had not provided its consent to BLM and BLM had not noticed, issued and awarded the Flat Canyon coal lease.
+Therefore, before authorizing the sale and issuance of the Lease, Federal Defendants were required to prepare a supplemental EIS evaluating the environmental impacts of coal mining, transport, and burning associated with the Flat Canyon Lease and numerous other federal coal leasing and mining plan actions that are cumulative in terms of their greenhouse gas emissions and carbon cost impacts and similar in terms of their climate impacts, timing, and geography.
+Federal Defendants failed to do so. - 106.
+Federal Defendants violated NEPA by failing to prepare a supplemental EIS that considered the new information and changed circumstance before authorizing and consenting to the Flat Canyon Lease.
+This failure to comply with NEPA was arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law, under the APA.
+5 U.S.C. § 706(2).
+Accordingly, BLM's decision to approve the Flat Canyon Lease and the Forest Service's decision to consent to BLM's issuance of the Flat Canyon Lease were arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law under the APA.
+5 U.S.C. § 706(2).